Buxton Guide Sections:

 Hiking - In need of a little off-the-water entertainment?
 Buxton is also home to some of the best hiking trails around, including small marked trails bordering the lighthouse, and miles of unruly, self-guided trails that wind through Buxton Woods.
 Not for the inexperienced, these trails can take a hiker through thick woods, desolate sand dunes, and even saltwater ponds and marshes.
 Advanced hikers will love the challenge, as well as the first-hand look at a coastal ecosystem at work.

 The Beach - Buxton offers fine beaches, and the star is the famous Cape Point.
 The beaches of Hatteras Island are managed by the National Park Service as part of the Cape Hatteras National Seashore.
 Here are some things to know about Rodanthe beach policies:

 - Pets are allowed on a leash no longer than 6ft, year-round.
 Pets are prohibited on designated swimming beaches.
 Service animals are allowed at all times.

-- Fireworks and beach bonfires are not permitted in Buxton.
+- Fireworks are not permitted in Buxton.

 - Beer is allowed on the beach.
 Wine and liquor are not officially permitted.
 Please drink responsibly.